 Take a Day trip to Girona

 If you’re looking for a full day out in Costa Brava to tour around, then head to Girona.
 There is plenty to do here with sites like the Cathedral of Girona and the Girona Art Museum.
 Girona is also known for its culinary delights, with numerous restaurants offering traditional Catalan dishes.
 The city’s vibrant cultural scene, including museums and festivals, adds to its appeal, making it a must-visit destination for those exploring the charms of northern Spain.

 Visit Tossa de Mar

 One of the most beautiful ancient towns in Costa Brava, it’s a wonderful village to explore.
 I’d recommend arriving earlier in the day to avoid the crowds.
 Tossa de Mar’s coastline is a stunning juxtaposition of rocky cliffs, sandy beaches, and crystal-clear waters.
 The town is home to several picturesque beaches, including the main beach, Platja Gran, which is ideal for sunbathing and swimming.
 Consider the more secluded Cala Pola and Cala Bona coves, perfect for those seeking a quieter atmosphere.

-Spend the day at the beach
+Spend the Day at the Beach

 See the Dalí Theatre and Museum